harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart.md

 ---
-title: Helm Chart deployment tutorial
+title: Helm chart deployment tutorial
 description: This topic shows you how to deploy a Docker image to your Kubernetes cluster using Helm charts in Harness.
 sidebar_position: 1
 ---

-This quickstart shows you how to deploy a publicly available Docker image to your Kubernetes cluster using Helm charts and a Rolling [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts.md) in Harness.
+This quickstart shows you how to deploy a publicly available Docker image to your Kubernetes cluster using Helm charts and a Rolling [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts) in Harness.

 All you'll need is a small target cluster to run the Harness Delegate and receive the deployed image.